 How long can I stay in Uganda with these e-Visas?

 It depends on the visa you choose.
-If you get your tourist e-Visa then you can stay 45 days Total.
-On the contrary, with a transit e-Visa you can stay in Uganda 2 days Total.
-Lastly, with the East Africa visa you can stay 90 days Total, which is the longest time available since this visa is often used to travel to more countries, other than Uganda.
+If you get your tourist e-Visa then you can stay 45 days in Total.
+On the contrary, with a transit e-Visa you can stay in Uganda 2 days in Total.
+Lastly, with the East Africa visa you can stay 90 days in Total, which is the longest time available since this visa is often used to travel to more countries, other than Uganda.

 Does having an e-Visa guarantee me the access to Uganda?

 This is very important!
 The answer is no. Neither a visa or an e-visa gives you complete right to enter Uganda, is the Immigration Officer who has the final say.

 Where can I find more info about Uganda e-Visas?